 - How to avoid the “You gave me what I wanted, but it’s not what I needed” problem

 We’ll cover how you can be an agile product owner and have a successful relationship with the product manager, the team, the customer, and across the organization.
-We are limiting the number of participants to 10 people so that we can create a successful learning experience for you.
 During the 6 weeks of our workshop, you will work on your actual projects, so you will learn by doing.

 This training is for:

 - Product owners, Product Managers and anyone else working on the product ownership deliverables

 - Project Managers and Scrum Masters